python/devguide/developers.rst

   patches.
 The added permissions give him greater flexibility in working with the tracker.

+- Armin Rigo was given push privileges on 2003.

 - Eric Price was made a developer on 2 May 2003 by TGP.
 This was specifically to work on the new ``decimal`` package, which lived in ``nondist/sandbox/decimal/`` at the time.